os-climate/corporate_data_extraction/data_extractor/docs/User_Manual_3_LocalUsage.md

 ## Foreword

-This document tries to explain how to set-up and use the OSC Data Extractor in a fully local enviroment.
+This document tries to explain how to set-up and use the OSC Data Extractor in a fully local environment.
+This means that the code and the data is stored locally, plus the containers are created locally.
 In case of questions about this documentation contact one of the contributors or set up an issue.

 ## 1. Prerequisites

-You need a Kubernetes environment to work with, which could be Docker Desktop or Podman.
+You need a container platform.
+In the following we give code snippets for docker and podman.

 Clone the repository to a local system: